aszynkow/kbot_iac_poc/README.md

 1. Click **Deploy to Oracle Cloud** above.
 2. In **Create Stack**:
    - Give your stack a **name** (e.g., _oke-stack_).
-   - Select the **compartment** where you want OCI AI Blueprints deployed.
+   - Select the **compartment** where you want OCI KBOT deployed.
    - Provide any additional parameters (such as node size, node count) according to your preferences.
 3. Click **Next**, then **Create**, and finally choose **Run apply** to provision your cluster.
 4. Monitor the progress in **Resource Manager → Stacks**.
-Once the status is **Succeeded**, you have a functional VCN and an OKE cluster ready to host OCI AI Blueprints.
+Once the status is **Succeeded**, you have a functional 2 x A10 GPU VMs, APEX/ADB, OpenSearch Cluster, OBject Store bucket and Bastion Service to host and work with OCI AI KBOT.

 ## Cleanup

 When you are finished, you can remove the resources you created in **two steps**, in this order:

-1. **Destroy the OCI AI Blueprints Stack**
+1. **Destroy the OCI AI KBOTs Stack**

    - Go to **Resource Manager → Stacks** in the OCI Console.
-   - Select the stack you used to install **OCI AI Blueprints** (from Step 3).
+   - Select the stack you used to install **OCI AI KBOT** (from Step 3).
    - Choose **Terraform Actions → Destroy**, confirm, and wait until the job succeeds.

 Following this order ensures you do not have leftover services or dependencies in your tenancy.
-Once both stacks are destroyed, your tenancy will be free of any OCI AI Blueprints-related resources.
+Once both stacks are destroyed, your tenancy will be free of any OCI AI KBOT-related resources.

 ---